 In order to facilitate this review, all the necessary documentation must be included in the application (see forms below).

 THREB meets the first Wednesday of the month except during July and August.
-A completed application package including the signed original and five copies (six copies in total) must be received by the second Wednesday of the month prior to the meeting date.
+A completed application package must be received by the second Wednesday of the month prior to the meeting date.
 A checklist outlining the required steps is included as the first part of the application form.

 Minimal risk studies that may receive delegated (expedited) review instead of full board review have no deadline for receipt.

 The primary responsibility of the THREB is to make decisions concerning the ethical acceptability of research proposed by the hospital(s), by researchers having an association with the hospital(s), or any research involving patients or staff at the hospital(s).
-For purposes of review by THREB, research is defined as "an undertaking intended to extend knowledge through a disciplined or systematic investigation" (Tri-Council Policy Statement 2).
+For purposes of review by THREB, research is defined as "an undertaking intended to extend knowledge through a disciplined inquiry or systematic investigation" [Tri-Council Policy Statement (2018)].